zcrayman/tut-data/3/README.ftl.md

   @Column(name="VALUE")
 ```

-This complex mapping is used to create a joined table, ORDER_ORDER_ITEMS, that contains the data stored in the java.util.Map.
+This mapping is used to create a joined table, ORDER_ORDER_ITEMS, that contains the data stored in the java.util.Map.

 `@Transient` informs JPA that the given field should not be stored in the database, and is analogous to the Java *transient* keyword

 Finally `@Id` indicates to both JPA and Spring Data that the given field(s) is the Primary Key, and should be used to both index and provide the default access method for the Entity.

-The tests will now pass, indicating that the mapping is all working as expected.
+Run your tests again and they will now pass, indicating that the mapping is all working as expected.

 ## Implement a CRUD repository